 If you take nothing else from this article, take this: you are not really alone.
 Many forces are at work in all of our lives and many of them are well beyond our control.
 There are resources to help you get through whatever you are going through.
 All you need to do is ask.
 But, we realize, that for many people, asking for help is extremely hard.
 This article has both do-it-yourself tips to get you through as well as contact information for services you may need if you find yourself overwhelmed.

-We also understand that many people who seem to have everything the pop culture Christmas template says they should--right down to the perfect and perfectly wrapped presents for everyone on their list can be as stressed and depressed as anyone.
+We also understand that many people who seem to have everything the pop culture Christmas template says they should--right down to the perfect, perfectly wrapped presents for everyone on their list can be as stressed and depressed as anyone.
 Perfection--or the pursuit of it--can take a lot out of one without giving much in return.
 If this sounds like you, the ideas and resources below are for you, too.

 Stop blaming yourself